 - If your collection has forms on it, you’ll be prompted to complete any required form fields, and click “Save”.
 If no forms exist, skip this step.

-- You should see a black overlay alert letting you know that your reader is connected.
-If you don't see this, click back and click the "Pay Now" button again.
-If your reader is not connecting, refer to our Card Reader Starter Guide or Connection Troubleshooting Tips.
-Once your reader is connected, tap, dip or swipe the credit card.
-Please note that if you are using the dip method, be sure to NOT remove the card until the message on your device indicates to do so (similar to checkout at any retail store).
+- Next you will see a "Tap, Insert or Swipe Card" view.
+Please note that if you are using the insert method, be sure to NOT remove the card until the message on your device indicates to do so (similar to checkout at any retail store).
 If the customer is paying with cash or check, enter the amount tendered and the app will record the payment and calculate the customer’s change for you.

 Don't have our awesome card reader?
 For the most efficient point-of-sale processing, get one here.
 In addition, you can also scan embossed credit cards using your smart phone’s camera or enter the card number manually).

 Dip: If a card has a chip, use the dip (if in doubt, start by dipping).

 Tap: If a card has the NFC symbol (or if using Google or Apple Pay), tap.